 Overall assessment

-The transfer additions so far are all intriguing in their own ways, and the tandem of Cofie and Dynes would seem to give USC at least a little more upside on the interior than it had last season.
+The frontcourt transfer additions are intriguing, and the tandem of Cofie and Dynes would seem to give USC at least a little more upside (and straight-up size) on the interior than it had last season, but both have plenty to prove in their development still.
 Brownell's 3-point shooting could be an asset, but as the Trojans saw last season it can be hit and miss with players making the leap up to a higher level of college basketball, so he'll have to prove he can carryover his production to the Big Ten.